If you’re wondering how to tell if your cat is a Maine Coon, or even a HALF Maine Coon, then this article is for you.

 Example of a Maine Coon Pedigree

 Now you know how to tell if your cat is a Maine Coon.
+Check here if you want to find out more about European Maine Coons specifically.
 The Maine Coon is very special and unique breed of cat.
 It encompasses everything that you could imagine to make the perfect addition to your family, as your friend for life.
 Please don’t see this article as any effort to reduce the value of ANY cat, regardless of breed or pattern.
 All cats are very beautiful, unique and special in every way.
 It was meant purely as an educational effort to bring to light the myth about how to identify a Maine Coon and educate the public about a Pedigree Maine Coon.
 If you’re visiting my site, then I assume you’re looking for information about this breed.

 MUCH LOVE TO YOU!